oneapi-src/oneDPL/documentation/library_guide/parallel_api_main.rst

 * Segmented reduce
 * Segmented scan
 * Vectorized search algorithms
-* Range-based Interface: Algorithms accept range objects, making them more flexible and easier to use with modern C++ ranges.
+* Range-based API versions of the algorithms

 Parallel API offers support for the parallel and vectorized execution of algorithms on Intel® processors and heterogeneity support with a DPC++ based implementation for device execution policies.